 Detailed user journey for a diabetic chronic patient

 The rest of the Practo app worked for the initial three stages of the journey.
 PHR was focused entirely on stage 4 of the chronic patient's journey.
-To determine and prioritize the most critical user flows, we used the Red Routes analogy defined by Dr. Travis.
+To determine and prioritize the most critical user flows, I used the Red Routes analogy defined by Dr. Travis.
 He used to compare advancements in speed and simplicity online with the red routes of buses in London.
 The darkest marked routes, in the Red Route analysis chart, are the behaviors that are most critical to our users.

 Red route analysis was done on the user journey for a diabetic patient

 After this activity, I determined which all user behaviors and actions are of prime significance to them and hence helped us in prioritization.
 Going deeper into these actions, I created a list of major problems which our product had to fix.